Skip to Main Content

 Scopus

-Scopus logoA Scopus ID is created for you once your work is indexed in Scopus.
+Scopus logoA Scopus ID is created for you once you have published a work that is indexed in Scopus.
 You will have limited interaction with the profile (e.g. you can request changes to your profile but they have to be reviewed by the Scopus team) though you are required to check your profile occasionally to make sure details and documents are correct.
 Scopus can provide you with information about your citations in addition to information about how many times your research has been mentioned in the news or on Twitter and more.

 Note: These profiles are not actively supported by the University but may be useful for you to explore if they fit your needs.